 # Specific- What are the exact goals that you wish to achieve?
 The more specific your description, the more are the chances that you will achieve exactly those goals.

-# Measurable– Measurable goals mean all those measurable elements which you will hear when you get to achieve your goals.
-This is because you need to have an exact idea of where you stand in terms of your achieved goals.
+# Measurable– Measurable goals mean all those measurable elements you will hear when you achieve your goals.
+It would help if you had an exact idea of where you stand regarding your achieved goals.

 # Attainable– You should try to identify if the goal that you wish to achieve is actually attainable or not.
-Taking in the options of time, efforts and costs will always give you an idea of the potential of your goals.
+By taking in the options of time, efforts, and costs, you will always get an idea of your goals’ potential.

 # Relevant– Your goal needs to be very relevant in the present scenario.
-There is a need for identification of your capabilities and also the skills of the team with which you will be trying to get to your goal.
+There is a need to identify your capabilities and the skills of the team with which you will be trying to get to your goal.

 2. You are confused about your ideal buyers

 Inbound marketing is done to attract ideal buyers that will convert at the end of the funnel.
-If you don’t know whom to attract, you cannot create contents that will act as lead magnets.
-Your lack of knowledge about your ideal buyers will put you in a fix when it comes to doing personalized nurturing activities and communicating with your leads.
+If you don’t know whom to attract, you cannot create content pieces that will be your actual lead magnets.
+Your lack of knowledge about your ideal buyers will put you in a fix when doing personalized nurturing activities and communicating with your leads.

 Get closer than ever to your customers.
 So close that you tell them what they need well before they realize it themselves. ~ Steve Jobs

 Trust the experts.
 The first step to do inbound marketing is to know your ideal buyers.
 Sit down with your sales team to understand the criteria to build a buyer’s persona.
-It includes the preferences, values and also the attitudes they display when looking out to get some information.
-Analyze how the customers react emotionally when they try to gain knowledge about the product when they are making a purchase.
+It includes the preferences, values, and attitudes they display when looking out to get some information.
+Analyze how the customers react at an emotional level when they try to learn about the product when making a purchase.